 2. University of Minnesota

-While there are only two institutions to choose from when pursuing a medical degree, their education quality doesn’t fall under the other medical schools in different states.
-Each school has its strengths or specializations, like the University of Minnesota focusing on primary care and the Mayo Clinic Alix School of Medicine specializing in medical research.
+While there are only two M.D.-granting medical school institutions to choose from in Minnesota, their education quality is comparable to medical schools in other states.
+Each school has its own strengths, such as the University of Minnesota‘s focus on primary care, rural health, and training physicians for Minnesota communities, and the Mayo Clinic Alix School of Medicine’s strong emphasis on medical research and clinical training within Mayo Clinic.

 We hope this article on the best medical schools in Minnesota was informative.
-To learn more information about studying in the United States, check out the Study in the USA Page and the Available Programs for International Students in the USA!
+To learn more information about studying in the United States, check out the Study in the USA Page and the Available Courses for International Students!

 About the Author: Hyun Lee